Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Generalization Bounds for Noisy Iterative Algorithms

 where the function $\mathsf{C}_f(\cdot,\cdot;\cdot)$ is defined in \eqref{eq::cost_func} and the expectation is taken over $(\rW_{t-1},\rZ,\bar{\rZ})\sim P_{\rW_{t-1}}\otimes \mu \otimes \mu$. \end{lemma} \begin{proof} Recall the definition of $\rU_t$, $\rV_t$ in \eqref{eq::para_update_UVW}.
 The data processing inequality yields

 By the definition of $f$-information, we can write

-Since $\rV_t = \rU_t + m_t \cdot \rN$ by its definition, Lemma~\ref{lem::gen_HWI} leads to
+Since $\rV_t = \rU_t + m_t \cdot \rN_t$ by its definition, Lemma~\ref{lem::gen_HWI} leads to

 To further upper bound the above optimal transport cost, we construct a special coupling.
 Let $\rW_{t-1}$ be the output of the noisy iterative algorithm at the $(t-1)$-st iteration.
+Under Assumption~\ref{assump::index_w/o_rep} (Sampling w/o Replacement), the data point $\rZ_i$ is independent of $\rW_{t-1}$ since it is only used at the $t$-th iteration.
 Then we introduce two random variables:

 Here $\rU^*_{\bz}$ and $\rU^*$ have marginals $P_{\rU_t|\rZ_i = \bz}$ and $P_{\rU_t}$, respectively.
 By the definition of optimal transport cost in \eqref{eq::defn_Wass}, we have

 The property of $\mathsf{C}_f(\bx, \by; m)$ in Lemma~\ref{lem::prop_Ct} yields